enkidevs/curriculum/CSS/Fundamentals/existential-crisis.md

 outline-weight
 %exp
-`outline-width` is a real property in CSS, but `outline-weight` wouldn't work.
+`outline-width` is a property in CSS, but `outline-weight` wouldn't work.
 %

 page-break-outside
 %exp
-This is not a CSS property, something similar to it exists though.
-It is `page-break-inside`.
+This is not a CSS property, something similar to it exists though: `page-break-inside`.
 %

 text-transformation